semaphoreci/docs/caching-big-repositories_5bf03fb92c7d3a31944e139d.md

 ## Overview

-Imagine that you have one or multiple large files on a GitHub repository and you want to make the downloading of them as fast as possible.
+This guide shows you how to cache a large Git repository and avoid cloning it from scratch in every block.

-Note that for this recipe to work, the files of the GitHub repository should remain intact through the lifetime of the Semaphore project.
+Note that for this recipe to work, the files of the GitHub repository should remain intact during the execution of the pipeline or you will end up having a different version of the files in the GitHub repository and in the Semaphore Cache server.

 ## The logic behind the recipe